Leda, Western Australia: Educational facilities

-Local primary schools of Leda suburb include Leda primary school, the suburb's main co-educational public school, and Leda Education Support Centre.
-Orelia Primary School, Cooloongup primary school, Wellard primary school, and Bertram public school, all within Kwinana suburbs, include Leda as a local-intake area.
-Leda primary school, the suburb's major public school, is coeducational, secular, and with a single local campus.
+Local primary schools of Leda suburb include Leda Primary School, the suburb's main co-educational public school, and Leda Education Support Centre.
+Orelia Primary School, Cooloongup Primary School, Wellard Primary School, and Bertram Public School, all within Kwinana suburbs, include Leda as a local-intake area.
+Leda Primary School, the suburb's major public school, is coeducational, secular, and with a single local campus.
 High schools popular within the Kwinana area include Peter Carnley Anglican Community School, Gilmore College, and the King's College of Western Australia.

-Leda Education Support Centre is a primary school established in 1992 and specialising in assisting children with Autism, Global developmental delay, and other intellectual disabilities.
-Applied behavior analysis is used for targeting learning difficulties and teaching skills in a clear sequence and with reward for positive behavior.
-It uses an early intervention program that teaches skills such as fundamental literacy and numeracy, personal care, cooking and planning in a consistent schedule.
-It also focuses on management skills including shopping, gardening, hygiene and taking care of personal property and animals.
+Leda Education Support Centre is a primary school established in 1992 and specialising in assisting children with autism, global developmental delay, and other intellectual disabilities.

-Industry and Retail
+Industry and retail

 Leda's population contributes to Kwinana's industrial economy, including skilled employees in companies such as BP Oil Refinery, BHP Iron and Steel blast furnace.
 47% of its employed population is involved in construction, planning and technical and mechanical labour.
 4.4% of Leda's workforce are employed in retail, including supermarkets and grocery stores, and 3.5% work in takeaway food services.
-Leda is also involved in the agricultural industry, with resource companies such as Manna Soils using liquid industrial waste to recover nutrients in soil and absorption of minerals such as zinc and iron for Fertilizers.
+Leda is also involved in the agricultural industry, with resource companies such as Manna Soils using liquid industrial waste to recover nutrients in soil and absorption of minerals such as zinc and iron for fertilizers.

 The major retail centre of Leda suburb is Stargate Shopping Centre, covering 2800 square metres.
-The Kwinana marketplace is another major shopping area, located near Wellard railway station.
-Major supermarkets, including Coles Supermarkets and Aldi as well as local IGA (supermarkets) are found in both Kwinana marketplace and Stargate Shopping Centre.
+Kwinana Marketplace is another major shopping area, located near Wellard railway station.
+Major supermarkets, including Coles Supermarkets and Aldi as well as IGA are found in both Kwinana Marketplace and Stargate Shopping Centre.
 Leda's SEIFA (Socioeconomic Indexes for Areas) score of disadvantages has quantified Leda as having a relative socioeconomic disadvantage of 965, as determined by the Australian Bureau of Statistics.
 This value is below the overall Australian and Perth average.